5. Receive a Student Aid Report (SAR)

 What if I later want to add or change schools?

-You can make changes online with your PIN or you can call the Federal Student Aid Information Center at 1 800-433-3243.
+You can make changes online at www.fafsa.gov or you can call the Federal Student Aid Information Center at 1 800-433-3243.

 How do I make changes or corrections to my Student Aid Report (SAR)?

-If you need to make corrections to the SAR, you can make them online.
+If you need to make corrections to the SAR/FAFSA, you can make them online at www.fafsa.gov.
 You can make a few changes to your SAR information by calling the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).